 3. Explore financial aid

 It never hurts to investigate what kind of aid is available from federal, provincial, local and private funding sources.
 A good place to start is the Canadian government's Federal Student Aid which provides information and links about student financial assistance.
 You also can estimate how much financial aid your child might qualify to receive.

 4. Consider how to pay the school

 Depending on the institution, payments can be handled in different ways, so the earlier you become familiar with the policy at your child's chosen institution, the better.
 Are you able to transfer money electronically from your account to the school, or will you have to request a cheque payable to you, the student or his or her university?
 Are payment plans offered at the college or university, or will you be required to pay expenses by the semester?
 The bursar's office should be able to shed light on these and other financial considerations prior to your child's enrollment.

 5. Work on developing a budget

-Now that your son or daughter is almost ready for the post-secondary experience, it may be time to discuss putting a budget in place.
-First, you should go over spending expectations and how much you will be providing for his or her expenses.
+Now that your child is almost ready for the post-secondary experience, it may be time to discuss putting a budget in place.
+First, you should go over spending expectations and how much you will be providing for their expenses.
 Are you paying for everything, or just tuition?
-Is your child planning to live in campus housing, or will he or she choose an off-campus location – or continue living at home?
+Is your child planning to live in campus housing, or will they choose an off-campus location – or continue living at home?
 Depending on how much money is available and what you agree to do, the student might need a part-time job to help with bills.

 6. Don't forget your retirement goals